chubbyyb/LastFM-Discord-RPC/README.md

 <li>Current song information</li>
 <li>Scrobble amount of the song</li>
 </ul>
+This application works by web scraping last.fm.
+I'm currently working on a better version that uses the API instead.
 ## Requirements 🛠️
 1. Python Installed
 2. Open getInfo.py, change the URL variable to your lastFM profile